A new year. A new website. I’m back in full writing mode, and how glorious it is!

 The thing about Betty Neels—and all true Betty Fans can confirm this—is that you can read any one of her books a dozen times over the years and still feel like you’re reading it for the first time.
 Betty is that one true friend who is always there for you and will never let you down.
 There’s a reason why the 135 romance novels she penned for Mills & Boon have been published and re-released and have never gone out of circulation since her first novel, Sister Peters in Amsterdam, was introduced in 1969.

 Here are the covers over the years for just one of her books (Tabitha in Moonlight, one of my Top 5 Favorite Betty Neels) from its original release (1972) to its current release.
 And these are just the English versions!
+(I wonder how much the cover with the typo is worth?)

 Betty was 60 years old when her first book was published.
 She was 91 when she passed away in 2001.
 Her last story, An Independent Woman, was released that same year.

 As a writer of what today is being called Clean Romance, I find great inspiration in Betty’s life story and her writing.
 I can only dream of having the success that she achieved.
 But I take heart that her books, in which the Hero and Heroine never take the reader further than a kiss, have maintained (and very likely grown) in popularity over the years.
-Because of Betty, I know there will always be a place in readers hearts for sweet and decent (and well written!) romance novels.
+Because of Betty, I know there will always be a place in readers hearts for sweet, heartwarming (and well written!) romance novels.

 So, Thank You, my dear good woman, Betty Neels.
 Spring will soon be bringing its sunshine and two new books from Yours Truly.